xlc-dev/nova/docs/src/quickstart.md

 ./myproject # Or ./myproject api to run the API server at localhost:8080
 ```

 That's it!
-Now you got a Nova project up and running.
+Now you got a Nova project up and running at `http://localhost:8080`.

 ## Next steps